steven-terrana/jte-lib-custom-annotation/README.md

 Demonstrates how a library developer could create a custom annotation and then query loaded libraries to find the annotated methods.

-!!! warning

-    If you stumble upon this, proceed with caution.
+>If you stumble upon this, proceed with caution.
 I don't guarantee it will always work and it's not a "supported" JTE feature.

 ## How It Works